 ‘Champion The Match’

 In addition to the dedicated site and videos, Heineken invites fans 21 and over to follow @HeinekenSoccer and the hashtag #ChampionTheMatch, where the brand says they can receive real-time access and live commentary from former players, such as former Champions League champion and current Major League Soccer star David Villa and “Dutch legend” Ruud Gullit, as well as “unexpected guests, and surprise Heineken twists during marquee matches throughout the tournament.”

 @HeinekenSoccer has about 6,000 followers as of February 19; per Topsy, #ChampionTheMatch has been used about 15,000 times in the past week.

 “Much of the campaign involves these stars showing how you can ‘champion the match’ from wherever you are in the world,” Kilbury said.
 “Sometimes that means from a remote chalet in the Swiss Alps or in a New York City office.”

 The Heineken soccer site will also house information about upcoming events including additional Twitter handle takeovers, plus details on the arrival of the Champions League trophy and its tour across the U.S., in which fans can take photos with the trophy, see Champions League memorabilia and meet soccer legends and UCL winners in New York, Dallas and Los Angeles.
-Per the UEFA, the 2014-2015 Champions League began in June 2014 and will end with a final in Berlin on June 6.
+Per the UEFA, Champions League began in June and will end with a final in Berlin on June 6.